Main Airports In Croatia: Which One To Choose

 +Pros: This airport is located in the popular tourist destination of Split, so it’s easy to get to your final destination from here.
 There are also a good number of direct flights from North America.

 -Cons: During the summer months, this airport can be very crowded due to the influx of tourists.
-Additionally, there are not as many flight options from other parts of Europe as other airports on this list.
+Additionally, there are fewer flight options from other parts of Europe than at other airports on this list.

 Split Airport Lounge

-The Split Airport Business Lounge, situated in the main terminal, offers you a comfortable and convenient space to relax before your flights.
-The lounge provides amenities like a self-service buffet, free Wi-Fi, workstations, and newspapers/magazines.
+The Split Airport Business Lounge, located in the main terminal, offers a comfortable, convenient space to relax before your flights.
+The lounge offers amenities such as a self-service buffet, free Wi-Fi, workstations, and newspapers/magazines.

 • It operates from 5:00 a.m. to 10:00 p.m. daily, accommodating up to 85 guests